google/googletest/docs/advanced.md

 Environment* AddGlobalTestEnvironment(Environment* env);
 ```

-Now, when `RUN_ALL_TESTS()` is called, it first calls the `SetUp()` method of
+Now, when RUN_ALL_TESTS() is invoked, it first calls the SetUp() method.
-each environment object, then runs the tests if none of the environments
+The tests are then executed, provided that none of the environments have reported
-reported fatal failures and `GTEST_SKIP()` was not called.
+fatal failures and GTEST_SKIP() has not been invoked.
+Finally, TearDown() is called.

+Note that SetUp() and TearDown() are only invoked if there is at least one test
+to be performed.
+Importantly, TearDown() is executed even if the test itself
+is not run due to exception handling (e.g., fatal failures or if GTEST_SKIP() is invoked).

-RUN_ALL_TESTS() calls TearDown() for each environment object when they are recreated
+SetUp() and TearDown() are also called for each environment object when they are
-for each iteration.
-However, if the test environments are not recreated for each iteration,
+recreated for each iteration.
+However, if the test environments are not recreated
+for each iteration, SetUp() is called only on the first iteration, and TearDown()
-TearDown() is called only on the last iteration.
+is called only on the last iteration.
-Additionally, TearDown() is executed regardless of whether the tests were run or not.

 It's OK to register multiple environment objects.
 In this suite, their `SetUp()`
 will be called in the order they are registered, and their `TearDown()` will be